cmmartti/charlesmarttinen.ca/src/content/blog/barrie-transit-map.md

 ![Congestion in downtown Barrie](/images/barrie-transit-map-downtown.png "Downtown Barrie on the old map.
 There are nineteen lines converging on a single point—it's no wonder it doesn't work.")

-This is usually solved by using an inset area of the map, but, inspired by Transport for London's [bus spider maps](https://tfl.gov.uk/maps_/bus-spider-maps), I decided to try a different approach that I call **x-ray lenses**.
+This is usually solved by using an inset area of the map, but I decided to try a different approach that I call **x-ray lenses**.
 This is a box over an area of the map that cuts through the clutter by concentrating multiple routes into a single line:

 ![](/images/bus-map-barrie_3.png)

 The area within the box is small enough that we can rely on users to use simple deduction to determine where exactly routes run.
 Notably, all three of the x-ray lenses are placed over major transfer stops that all buses stop at.
 (It wasn't necessary on this map, but the x-ray lens could also be paired with an inset if the area within the lens is too complicated to follow on its own.)

+This approach was inspired by Transport for London's [bus spider maps](https://tfl.gov.uk/maps_/bus-spider-maps).
 Although not quite the same thing, TfL's spider maps show a regional hub as a central map without route lines with spider lines for each route spreading out from each side:

 ![](/images/spider-map.png 'A portion of the Wembley Stadium bus spider map in London.')